MERVILLE COMMUNAL CEMETERY EXTENSION

 |Casualties from||First & Second World War|

-Merville is a town 15 kilometres north of Bethune and 20 kilometres south-east of Armentieres.
+Merville is a town 15 kilometres north of Bethune and 20 kilometres south-west of Armentieres.
 The Communal Cemetery is on the north-east side of the town to the north side of the road to Neuf-Berquin.
 The Extension is now surrounded by the Communal Cemetery.

 OPENING TIMES: April to October: 08.00 - 20.00 November to March: 08.00 - 17.30 It is possible for a disabled person to have access to the cemetery extension, even with a wheelchair.
 Access should be by the large door of the Communal Cemetery as the service entrance of the Cemetery Extension is too small and there are steps.
 For further information on wheelchair access, please contact our Enquiries Section on 01628 507200.
 OPENING TIMES OF COMMUNAL CEMETERY: April to October: 08.00 - 20.00 November to March: 08.00 - 17.30